nathaniel28/osu-discord-bridge/README.md

 * this repository
 * a Discord bot account with bot scope and send messages and view channel permissions
 * an osu! account and oauth application
+    * http://localhost:7538 should be one of the callback URLs
 * to create the following files in the same directory as `main.go`
     * `oauth2secret`: for your osu! oauth application client secret
     * `oauth2id`: for your osu! oauth application ID